 - Click a chart type to select it.

-In the Add/Edit Chart dialog that automatically opens, use the settings in the CHART OPTIONS panel (described in the next section) to customize the Chart.
+In the Add/Edit Chart dialog that automatically opens, use the settings in the CHART OPTIONS panel (described in the Customize a Chart section below) to customize the Chart.

 ✔️ TIP: You can change the chart type (with the Type setting) as you work if you want to preview your data in different layouts to determine which works best.